yaacov/demo-exporter/openshift-templates/README.rst

 Create the new exporter ReplicationController:

-This assumes that we have:
-exporter-config config map and exporter-secrets secrets
+This assumes that we have `exporter-config` config map and `exporter-secrets` secrets.

 ::